manuGil/online-core/docs/source/data-modeling.rst

    5                 \                  \
    ===============  ===============  ==================

 When looking at two polygons, we can define all their possible topological relationships.
 To do so, we must describe each polygon in terms of its boundary and its interior (the area inside the boundary).
-Read `Topological relationship`_.
+Read |ltb| `Topological relationship`_.

 .. figure:: _static/img/topo-fundamentals.png
    :alt: topology fundamental concepts